-Find the Cheapest Insurance Quotes in Your Area
+Find Cheap Auto Insurance Quotes in Your Area

 How is fault determined?

-Regardless of who might be at fault, follow these steps after an accident to make sure you're financially protected:
+Regardless of who might be at fault, follow these steps after an accident to make sure you're financially protected.

-- Document how the accident occurred
+- Document how the accident occurred.

-- Photograph any damage
+- Photograph any damage.

 - If you believe the other driver is at fault, contact their insurance company directly to initiate a claim.

-Keep in mind that, for very minor damage, drivers may decide to settle compensation without involving the police or either party's insurance company.

-An at-fault driver's insurance provider is responsible for covering reasonable rental expenses incurred while your vehicle is being repaired.
+For very minor damage, drivers may decide to settle on compensation without involving the police or either party's insurance company.
+The at-fault driver's insurance provider is responsible for covering reasonable rental expenses incurred while a vehicle is being repaired.

 The duration of the rental must also be appropriate.
-If your car repairs are delayed because the insurance company, or the other driver, is slow to respond, you should be covered until your own car is available.
-But if you're delaying the repair process, the relevant insurance provider may terminate coverage after a certain number of days.
+If your car repairs are delayed because the insurance company or the other driver is slow to respond, you should be covered until your own car is available.
+But if you're delaying the repair process, the relevant insurance provider may stop paying for the rental after a certain number of days.
 If your car is deemed a total loss, rental coverage typically ends as soon as a settlement is offered.

-Insurance companies might delay claiming liability if the other driver fails to respond to the insurer's requests for their account of the accident, or if the insurer thinks you might be partially at fault.
+Insurance companies might delay claiming liability if the other driver fails to respond to the insurer's requests for their account of the accident or if the insurer thinks you might be partially at fault.
 Unfortunately, some providers know that if they delay reimbursement long enough, you might abandon the claim.
 Clearly and firmly stating the reasonable reimbursement you expect to receive will help you obtain the payment to which you are entitled.

 Regardless of which rental company you choose, you'll need to provide a credit card to meet the rental company's security deposit requirements, and any supplemental insurance coverage you elect to buy from the rental company may not be covered by your claim.

-If your policy includes rental reimbursement coverage, your rental fees will be covered if you are at fault or if your car is damaged in a non-collision event, such as flooding or theft.
+If your policy includes rental reimbursement coverage, your rental fees will be covered if you are at fault or your car is damaged in a non-collision event, such as flooding or theft.

-- If your policy includes a 25/750 limit, you'll be reimbursed up to $25 per day for a maximum of $750.
+- If your policy includes a 25/750 limit, you'll be reimbursed up to $25 per day, with a maximum of $750 per accident claim.